 This functionality is useful during disaster recovery operations.
-You can restore a VM to a different Hyper-V[®] Server by using the steps provided in the following section.
+You can restore a VM to a different Hyper-V Server by using the steps provided in the following topic.

-- 1 Make sure that the following requirements are met on the new restore target before continuing this process. - Same version of Hyper-V Server installed: The Hyper-V Server version must be the same as the version running on the existing server. - NetVault Backup software and the Plug-in for Hyper-V installed: The same version of NetVault Backup software and the plug-in must be installed and configured on the new restore target. - Client added to the NetVault Backup Server: The target machine must be added to the NetVault Backup Server by using the Manage Clients page of the NetVault Backup WebUI. - 2 In the Navigation pane, click Create Restore Job, select Plug-in for Hyper-V from the Plugin Type list, select the applicable saveset, and click Next. - 3 Select the VM to be restored from the backup saveset.

-4 On the Create Selection Set page, click Edit Plugin Options, and select the Restore VM disks and configuration files to working directory option.

-For information about other options available, see Setting image-level restore options and Setting file-level restore options.

-- 5 Click Ok to save the settings, and then click Next. - 6 In Job Name, specify a name for the job if you do not want to use the default setting.

-Assign a descriptive name that lets you easily identify the job when monitoring its progress.
-The job name can contain alphanumeric and non-alphanumeric characters, but it cannot contain non-Latin characters.
-On Windows[®], there is no length restriction; however, a maximum of 40 characters is recommended.

-- 7 In the Target Client list, select the alternate Hyper-V Server. - 8 Use the Schedule, Source Options, and Advanced Options lists to configure any additional required options. - 9 Click Save or Save & Submit, whichever is applicable.

-You can monitor progress on the Job Status page and view the logs on the View Logs page.
-For more information, see the Dell NetVault Backup Administrator's Guide.

-10 After the restore is finished, use Hyper-V Manager to import the new VM.
+- 1 Verify that the following requirements are met on the new restore target before continuing this process. - Same version of Hyper-V Server installed: The Hyper-V Server version must be the same as the version running on the existing server. - NetVault Backup software and the Plug-in for Hyper-V installed: The same version of NetVault Backup software and the plug-in must be installed and configured on the new restore target. - Client added to the NetVault Backup Server: The target machine must be added to the NetVault Backup Server by using the Manage Clients page of the NetVault Backup WebUI. - 2 In the Navigation pane, click Create Restore Job, select Plug-in for Hyper-V from the Plugin Type list, select the applicable saveset, and click Next. - 3 Select the VM to be restored from the backup saveset. - 4 On the Create Selection Set page, click Edit Plugin Options, and select the Recover entire VM to host and/or cluster option. - For information about other options available, see Setting image-level restore options. - 5 To save the settings, click Ok, and then click Next. - 6 In Job Name, specify a name for the job if you do not want to use the default setting. - Assign a descriptive name that lets you easily identify the job when monitoring its progress.
+The job name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
+On Windows, there is no length restriction; however, a maximum of 40 characters is recommended. - 7 In the Target Client list, select the alternate Hyper-V Server. - 8 Use the Schedule, Source Options, and Advanced Options lists to configure any additional required options. - 9 Click Save or Save & Submit, whichever is applicable. - You can monitor progress on the Job Status page and view the logs on the View Logs page.
+For more information, see the Quest NetVault Backup Administrator's Guide. - 10 After the restore is finished, use Hyper-V Manager to import the new VM.